asset-group/5ghoul-5g-nr-attacks/README.md

   }
   ```

-* `const char *module_name()` - Used to indicate a friendly name or description to the current exploit script to be loaded at runtime.
+* `const char *module_name()` - Used to indicate a friendly name or description of the current exploit script to be loaded at runtime.
 Currently this is not used.
 You can return any string in this callback:

   ```c++
   const char *module_name()